dmikey/swim-client-js/README.md

 host to which this scope is bound.
 Registers the returned downlink with the scope to ensure that the link is cleaned up when the scope closes.

+#### host.syncList(nodeUri, laneUri[, options])

+Returns a [ListDownlink](#listdownlink) that synchronizes its state with an ordered list lane of a node on the remote host to which this scope is bound.
+Registers the returned downlink with the scope to ensure that the link is cleaned up when the scope closes.

 #### host.syncMap(nodeUri, laneUri[, options])

 Returns a [MapDownlink](#mapdownlink) that synchronizes its state with a map